-- 1) It is still possible to change, in justified cases, physical follow-up visit of a trial subject in order to ensure the subject's safety or due to closed healthcare facilities to a telephone visit.
+1) It is still possible to change, in justified cases, physical follow-up visit of a trial subject in order to ensure the subject's safety or due to closed healthcare facilities to a telephone visit.
 The phone visit has to be documented with a rationale referring to the current situation.
-In case a follow-up visit is completely omitted in order to ensure trial subject safety, it has to be documented and thereafter evaluated in terms of its impact upon the validity and quality of data from the clinical trial. - 2) In case of a trial subject's visit to the trial site it is necessary to: - Arrange for the visit beforehand by phone, so as to prevent any patient accumulation; dedicate specific time for healthcare staff to conduct follow-up visits.
-Furthermore, a COVID-19 questionnaire should be completed with the trial subject (in the form of a questionnaire or an affidavit regarding the trial subject's condition of health in the last 14 days and his/her COVID19 history), and on the basis thereof, select a date and time for the visit. - Provide personal protective equipment for healthcare staff as well as for trial subjects; this is essential for immunosuppressed patients (such as patients on long-term corticosteroid therapy or on any immunosuppressive therapy, i.e. especially cancer patients and any post transplantation patients), patients with comorbidities, and elderly patients (over 65 years of age).
-Protective equipment should be safeguarded by the sponsor. - 3) Initiation visits for trial subjects newly enrolled in ongoing clinical trials - Where the sponsor evaluates the risk/benefit ratio for newly enrolled patients as favourable for enrolment in the study and the situation in the trial site is also favourable (sufficient study staff capacity), the initiation visit has to be organised at the trial site, taking into account all of the aforementioned conditions (COVID-19 medical history, phone arrangements for the time of the visit, provision of protective equipment to the patient and healthcare staff...).
+In case a follow-up visit is completely omitted in order to ensure trial subject safety, it has to be documented and thereafter evaluated in terms of its impact upon the validity and quality of data from the clinical trial.

+2) In case of a trial subject's visit to the trial site it is necessary to:

+- Arrange for the visit beforehand by phone, so as to prevent any patient accumulation; dedicate specific time for healthcare staff to conduct follow-up visits.
+Furthermore, a COVID-19 questionnaire should be completed with the trial subject (in the form of a questionnaire or an affidavit regarding the trial subject's condition of health in the last 14 days and his/her COVID-19 history), and on the basis thereof, select a date and time for the visit. - Provide personal protective equipment for healthcare staff as well as for trial subjects.
+Protective equipment should be safeguarded by the sponsor.

+3) Initiation visits for trial subjects newly enrolled in ongoing clinical trials

+- Where the sponsor evaluates the risk/benefit ratio for newly enrolled patients as favourable for enrolment in the study and the situation in the trial site is also favourable (sufficient study staff capacity), the initiation visit has to be organised at the trial site, taking into account all of the aforementioned conditions (COVID-19 medical history, phone arrangements for the time of the visit, provision of protective equipment to the patient and healthcare staff...).
 During the initiation visit to the trial site, the investigator, in an interview with the patient, shall explain everything regarding the clinical trial and shall obtained a signed informed consent from the patient. - 4) The initiation of COVID-19 clinical trials and the enrolment of new trial subjects to such clinical trials shall be conducted in compliance with the approved documentation without further limitations.

-Investigational Medicinal Products (IMP) - study medication (including AMP-auxiliary medicinal product required by the Protocol and supplied by the sponsor) - the below-listed ways of providing the study medication to trial subjects may be employed until 30 June31 August 2020:
+Investigational Medicinal Products (IMP) - study medication (including AMP-auxiliary medicinal product required by the Protocol and supplied by the sponsor) - the below-listed ways of providing the study medication to trial subjects may be employed until 31 DecemberAugust 2020: